MathiasStadler/rust_test_coverage/Advanced_Rust_testing.md

 nightly-x86_64-unknown-linux-gnu
 ```

-## update rust to the last stable version
+## Update rust to the last stable version

 - command